 To ensure the most thorough diagnosis and treatment for patients, the Glaucoma Service offers a comprehensive array of state-of-the-art diagnostic tests, including:

-- Imaging of the optic nerve (Digital Stereoscopic imaging, Optical Coherence Tomography – OCT)
+- Imaging of the optic nerve (Digital Stereoscopic imaging, HRT & OCT)

 - Ultrasonic pachymetry